SocietyForArtisticResearch/rc-pandoc-help/03-tools-1.md

 ## Adding a tool

-Like mentioned before, a tool is created by dragging the icon onto the canvas.
+A tool is created by [dragging](https://en.wikipedia.org/wiki/Drag_and_drop) the icon onto the canvas.

 ![](images/toolbar-demo-2.png "image showing drag a tool to the canvas")